Who moves a share price and how can I benefit?

 It is therefore unlikely that a single newspapers tip saying buy Tesco right now would have any significant impact on its share price; it may be comforting to know if you are invested that your stock is being tipped and maybe a few thousand readers would act on the advice and buy but overall the impact on its share price would be negligible.

-Warren Buffett, Neil Woodford and the funds don’t deal in thousands of pounds of share purchases like the majority of us, they deal in tens of, and hundreds of millions of pounds worth of shares and Buffett deal in billions; given the amount of shares traded on any one day it could clearly have a massive impact on its share price, if Buffett said ‘buy Tesco’.
+Warren Buffett, and the big funds don’t deal in thousands of pounds of share purchases like the majority of us, they deal in tens of, and hundreds of millions of pounds worth of shares and Buffett deal in billions; given the amount of shares traded on any one day it could clearly have a massive impact on its share price, if Buffett said ‘buy Tesco’.

 At one point Buffett’s investment company, Berkshire Hathaway, was Tesco’s third biggest investor with a more than 5% stake in the business.